ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Introduction

 \section{Introduction}

 Fifteen years after the first light of the Atacama Large Millimeter/submillimeter Array (ALMA), the inclusion of its Band 2 (67--116\,GHz) heralds the completion of ALMA's spectral coverage \citep{Yagoubov2020}.
-As such, this completion can be rightly considered a moment of celebration for a large portion of the (sub-)mm instrumentalists \citep{Huang2022,Claude2008,Kerr2014,Asayama2014,Belitsky2018,Ediss2004,Kerr2004,Mahieu2012,Sekimoto2008,Baryshev2015,Uzawa2013}, (sub-mm) observers and the rest of the astronomical community.
-To mark the occasion, several Band~2 Science Verification observations have been released to the community, and this manuscript focuses on the analysis of the high-redshift science case targeting one particular galaxy at $z = \zspec$ named \spt.
+As such, this completion can be rightly considered a moment of celebration for a large portion of the submillimetre and millimetre wavelength instrumentalists \citep{Huang2022,Claude2008,Kerr2014,Asayama2014,Belitsky2018,Ediss2004,Kerr2004,Mahieu2012,Sekimoto2008,Baryshev2015,Uzawa2013}, (submillimetre) observers and the rest of the astronomical community \citep[e.g.,][]{Mroczkowski2019}.
+To mark the occasion, several Band~2 Science Verification observations have been released to the community, and this manuscript focuses on the analysis of the high-redshift science case targeting one particular galaxy at $z = \zspec$ named SPT-S\,J002706-5007.4.

 This galaxy is one of many now known submillimetre galaxies (SMGs; \citealt{Smail1997,Hughes1998,blain2002}) and/or dusty star-forming galaxies (DSFGs; \citealt{Casey2014}).
 Particularly those SMGs/DSFGs (hereafter DSFG for simplicity) discovered in wide-field submillimetre surveys represent some of the most vigorously star-forming systems in the Universe, with star-formation rates (SFRs) of order $10^{2}$--$10^{3}$\,$\Msun$\,yr$^{-1}$ \citep[e.g.][]{neri2020}.
 Their high abundance at Cosmic Noon ($z \sim 2$--$5$) implies that DSFGs dominate the contribution to the cosmic star-formation rate density (e.g., \citealt{Madau2014,Zavala2021}), and thus are key to understanding the build-up of most stars in the present-day Universe (e.g., \citealt{Tacconi2013}).
 The molecular gas reservoirs that fuel this prodigious activity can be characterised through millimetre and submillimetre spectroscopy \citep[e.g.,][]{Prajapati2026}, but the full complexity of the interstellar medium (ISM), i.e., its density, temperature, chemical enrichment, and dynamical state, requires observations of multiple tracers simultaneously \citep{Valentino2018,Rybak2020,Hagimoto2023}.